Before going into the hbA1C details, you should know about blood, RBC, and hemoglobin.

 Laboratories should be aware of their limitations that interference from the most common Hb variants.
-They can select new methods that are less likely to have interference.
-A result not fit to the clinical picture need further investigation with the clinician.
+They can select new methods that are less likely to have an intervention.
+A result is not fit into the clinical picture; then further investigation is needed with the clinician.

 Ask your doctor if the lab running the test uses a method certified by the NGSP.
-Sadly, not every laboratory or home test kit meet those standards.
-List of NGSP Certified Laboratories.
+Sadly, not every laboratory or home test kit meets those standards — list of NGSP Certified Laboratories.

 Why is HbA1c measurement important?

-HbA1c gives valuable information for diabetics.
-HbA1c do not fluctuate a lot, why?
+HbA1c gives valuable information to people with diabetes.
+HbA1c does not fluctuate a lot, why?
 Once red blood cells are glycated, it stays there for its entire life (3 months).
-So, HbA1c gives an overall picture of blood glucose control for past three months.
-The hba1c number is the best-proven marker of a risk towards diabetes complications.
+So, HbA1c gives an overall picture of blood glucose control for the past three months.
+The hba1c number is the best-proven marker of risk towards diabetes complications.